 As someone with chronic sinus issues, I have long heard about the benefits of halotherapy.
 Also known as salt therapy, halotherapy uses a halogenerator to grind salt into microscopic particles and release them into the air.
 Natural salt is anti-bacterial, anti-inflammatory, anti-fungal, and anti-viral and can help alleviate all sorts of respiratory and skin issues.
-So I’ve been curious for a while, and was excited to try out the Salt Room Treatment at BREATHE that is offered as a BONUS PERK to clients on our 3 Week Commit to Clean cleanse program.
+So I’ve been curious for a while, and was excited to try it out.

-A little oasis on urban Park Avenue, BREATHE’s salt room is dimly lit with the warm glow of salt lamps.
+Typically salt rooms are dimly lit with the warm glow of salt lamps.
 The walls are lined with bricks of orange salt, and the floor is covered in loose pink salt rocks.
 There are reclining chairs and blankets to help you get cozy.
 You can just lean back, take a deep breath, and let the salty air enter your lungs.
 Typically the salt room sessions last 25 minutes, though I confess to sticking around a little longer as I was so relaxed in my meditative state.

 Supports Your Body's Natural Cleansing Process